Jaborg/Book_Review/README.md

 Poetry version X.Y.Z
 ```

+Alternatively, you can use the `Makefile` to install poetry.
+Try `make requirements`

 More detailed poetry installation can be found [here](https://python-poetry.org/docs/)

 The `Makefile` will provide you with handy commands.
 Check it out.
 For example, try `make lint`.